sjpeacock/Sea-lice-database/README.md

 October 8, 2017: 2017 data checked and added to database by SJP.
 August 10, 2018: 2018 data checked and added to database by SJP.
 February 27, 2020: 2019 data checked by Emma Atkinson and added to database by SJP.
+December 7, 2020: 2020 data checked by SJP and Rob Hummeny (SCFS).

 ### B. Accessibility